ejriffer/DATA-211-Final-Project/README.md

 ## Data

-The data used for this project comes from players.csv and paths.csv.
+The data used for this project comes from players.csv and paths.csv from 'The Pudding NBA Data' on Kaggle Data Sets.
 The specific columns used are:

 **name**: The player's name.